 Just as we were settling down for a quite winter with hopes of well-earned rest, we received an unexpected call.
 A major international Orchid Show, The World Orchid Convention was being hosted in Johannesburg at the Sandton Convention Centre in September 2014.
 They needed a carnivorous plant exhibitor and vendor for the show.
 This was massive!
 Way to massive actually but with the same ferocity displayed by our feisty plants, we took on the challenge.
 This entailed installing two additional large tunnels at a satellite venue and getting more stock.

 In spite of all the stress and drama, Jozi Carnivores was a hit at the Orchid Convention.

-In 2016 we developed a new look for the Jozi Carnivores brand that that incorporated the use colour-coded pots and associated care cards to help consumers identify their plant species and take the best care of their plants.
+In 2016 we developed a new look for the Jozi Carnivores brand that that incorporated the use of colour-coded pots and care cards to help consumers identify their plant species and take the best care of their plants.

 It really is carnivorous plants for dummies!
 But it works.